- John F. Kennedy Service Award

 - To help promote a better understanding of other peoples on the part of Americans

-Franklin H. Williams Award
+Franklin H. Williams Awards

 The Franklin H. Williams Award recognizes ethnically diverse returned Peace Corps Volunteers who demonstrate a commitment to community service and the Peace Corps' Third Goal of promoting a better understanding of other peoples on the part of Americans.